-This National Recreation Trail was established in 1975 and goes for 3.5 miles along with some stunning coastlines.
+This National Recreation Trail was established in 1975 and is a 3.5 mile path along with some stunning coastlines.
 It’s made of paved and unpaved paths that navigate the scenic rocky coast so you’ll want to wear comfortable footwear.

-Most of it runs through the land on which the mansion was built, so to one side you have the ocean, and the other, the stunning landscapes and architecture of the Newport Mansions.
+Most of it runs through the land on which the mansion was built, so to one side you have the Atlantic Ocean, and the other, the stunning landscapes and architecture of the Newport Mansions.